BACnet Driver Addressing

 2:2(3)

 If non-null values are currently stored under higher priorities (1 or 2), reading the previous address will return the highest priority value instead.
-Under such circumstances, a VTScada output widget will not report success in the writing procedure, unless the Read Address of the tag is set to:
+Under such circumstances, a VTScada output widget will not report success in the writing procedure, unless the Read Address of the tag is set to one of two options:

 AnalogValue3.Priority_Array[3]